Tovli/Mazilon/installation-guide.md

 # This is a guide for installing flutter for new devs.
-## This assumes thatyou're using Visual Studio Code.
+## This assumes that you're using Visual Studio Code.

 ## Required apps (Windows) for developing on VS Code:
 - Android Studio - https://developer.android.com/studio